ringcentral/ringcentral-videosdk-android-samples/samples/QuickStart/README.md

 ### The video client SDK integration

-This is the code for integrating the client SDK into the sample project.
+This is the reference step for integrating the client SDK into the code in the sample project.

 1. Add it in your root **setting.gradle** at the end of repositories.